tara-m-harwood/WiTTY_Women/README.md

 ## Inspiration
 * Our goal is to share these words of wisdom and engage users to awknowledge the women responsible for this inspiration!
 Our hope is to provide an interactive application that helps our users expand their knowlege.

-## Created by Tara Harwood and Marnie Robinson
+### Created by Tara Harwood and Marnie Robinson

-Feel free to contact us!!
+Feel free to reach out!